abdalhadi12/MicrosoftSentinel-playbooks/README.md

 Upon trigger, the playbook connects to Microsoft Teams Shifts to identify the currently active employees on shift.
 It then extracts each user's account ID and sends a Teams direct message notifying all on-shift employees as well as the team manager about the incident.

-📄 For full configuration details, see TeamMessage_FOR_HighSeverityIncidents.txt
+📄 For full configuration details, see [Configuration Guide](./TeamMessage_FOR_HighSeverityIncidents)